 Using this distinction, McTaggart's argument can be thought of as having the following structure:

-2. If nothing really has any A-series property, then nothing exists in time.

-C. Nothing exists in time.
+- 1. Nothing really has any A-series property. - 2.
+If nothing really has any A-series property, then nothing exists in time. - C. Nothing exists in time.
 (1,2)

 Let's turn first to his argument for premise 1.